 About the Text Giving Pilot Program

-Telco Together, along with Telstra, Optus and Vodafone have developed a pilot program to test the use of SMS for making charitable donations in Australia over a 12 month period, facilitated by mobile engagement provider OpenMarket.
+Telco Together, along with Telstra, Optus and Vodafone have developed a pilot program to test the use of SMS donations for charitable giving in Australia over a 24 month period, facilitated by mobile engagement provider OpenMarket.

 Donating via text has proven itself as a highly successful way to raise much-needed funds for charities worldwide, so this is great news for Australian charities.